tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 introduced in QUIC ({{Section 21.1 of RFC9000}}):

-* An off-path attacker is not on the original path between the DTLS peers, but is able to observe packets on the original path and has a faster path compared to the DTLS peers, which allows it to make copies of the observed packets, race its copies to either peer and consistently win the race.
+* An off-path attacker is not on the original path between the DTLS peers, but is able to observe packets on the original path and has a faster forwarding path compared to the DTLS peers, which allows it to make copies of the observed packets, race its copies to either peer and consistently win the race.